 Service-learning is a teaching method that combines meaningful service to the community with curriculum-based learning.
-By engaging in service-learning experiences, students apply the knowledge and skills they learn in the classroom to real-world problems.
+By engaging in service-learning experiences, students apply the knowledge and skills they learn in the classroom to real-world situations.

 These experiential education projects bring learning to life and help students understand the relevance of the material they are studying.